Most Common Problems With Above Ground Pools

 An above ground pool might seem like an easier option to handle than an in-ground pool, but they still have plenty of things that can go wrong.
 However, the joy they bring can far outweigh some of the issues they might have as they age.
-Nonetheless, if you want to keep your pool running smoothly and enjoy it for as long as possible, then you’ll need to make sure there isn’t low water pressure at the returns, air in the system, or plumbing leaks.
+Nonetheless, if you want to keep your pool running smoothly and enjoy it for as long as possible.
+You’ll need to make sure there isn’t low water pressure at the returns, air in the system, or plumbing leaks.

 Filters Aren’t Working